-- Electric Energy Conservation Programs: The PUC assesses transmission and distribution utilities to collect funds for conservation programs and administrative costs, assessed at a rate not to exceed 0.145 cents per kilowatt hour and no less than 0.5% of total transmission and distribution revenue of the utility.
+- Electric Energy Conservation Programs: The PUC assesses transmission and distribution utilities to collect funds for conservation programs and administrative costs, assessed at a rate not to exceed 0.145 cents per kilowatt hour.
 The responsibility of administering the Conservation Program Fund is transferred to the Efficiency Maine Trust effective July 1, 2010. - Solar Energy Rebate Program: The PUC assesses transmission and distribution utilities for the solar energy rebate program and the wind rebate program, at a rate not to exceed 0.005 cent per kilowatt hour.
 The PUC allocates funds between the solar photovoltaic, solar thermal and qualified wind energy rebates, with a minimum of 20% going to each.
-The responsibility of administering the Solar and Wind Energy Rebate Program and Fund is transferred to the Efficiency Maine Trust effective July 1, 2010. - Renewable Resource Research and Development Fund: This program allows retail electricity customers to make contributions to support renewable resource research and development and demonstration community projects that utilize renewable energy technologies.
-The responsibility of administering the Renewable Resource Fund in transferred to the Efficiency Maine Trust effective July 1, 2010. - Maine Universal Service Fund: The PUC requires intrastate telecommunications carriers to contribute to the Maine Universal Service Fund (MUSF), to ensure the availability of services throughout Maine at affordable rates.
+The responsibility of administering the Solar and Wind Energy Rebate Program and Fund is transferred to the Efficiency Maine Trust effective July 1, 2010 and is repealed effective January 1, 2011. - Renewable Resource Research and Development Fund: This program allows retail electricity customers to make contributions to support renewable resource research and development and demonstration community projects that utilize renewable energy technologies.
+The responsibility of administering the Renewable Resource Fund is transferred to the Efficiency Maine Trust effective July 1, 2010. - Maine Universal Service Fund: The PUC requires intrastate telecommunications carriers to contribute to the Maine Universal Service Fund (MUSF), to ensure the availability of services throughout Maine at affordable rates.
 The MUSF uses its resources to provide support to rural local exchange carriers (LECs) which apply for funding.
 Carriers having intrastate retail revenues of \$12,500 or more during the most recent quarter contribute to the fund.
 The quarterly contribution equals the carrier's Maine intrastate revenue for telecommunications services minus the carrier's factor for uncollectible amounts that quarter, multiplied by the Revenue Percentage established by calculating a fraction of the MUSF fund costs divided by its total intrastate retail revenue.